 LED light bulbs buying guide

-For 134 years, incandescent light bulb reigned supreme.
+For 134 years, the incandescent light bulbs reigned supreme.
 But that is all starting to change thanks to recent legislation that mandates stricter efficiency standards for lighting.

 And that means that new bulbs like LED and CFL are starting to become the new normal.
 This means that replacing your lights is going to be a whole lot different from here on out.
 But don’t worry because we got you covered with the handy buying guide.